maheravi/Deep-Learning/README.md

 an erroneous Iranian and foreign people image classification using tensorflow and keras due to deficiency of data.

-### szeged hungry weather prediction using MLP:
+### Szeged Hungry weather prediction using MLP:

-weather temperature prediction of day's of year using multilayer perceptron with tensorflow and keras.
+Weather temperature prediction a day of year using multilayer perceptron with tensorflow and keras.